crgr/xpandr/README.md

 It’s like tiny command templates wired directly into your prompt — with shared triggers for **Zsh** and **Bash**.

+This tool is inspired by the excellent [zsh-abbr](https://github.com/olets/zsh-abbr).
 ---

 ## Features